graue/synth/README.md

 ## Usage

 To find out what options a program takes, run it with the `-help` option.
-All programs assume 44100 KHz sample rate by default, which you can override by setting the `RATE` or `SR` environment variable; for example, type `export RATE=48000` in the shell before running these programs.
+All programs assume 44100 Hz sample rate by default, which you can override by setting the `RATE` or `SR` environment variable; for example, type `export RATE=48000` in the shell before running these programs.